-The STAAR component of the Student Achievement domain calculation uses a methodology in which scores are calculated based on students' level of performance at Approaches Grade Level or above, Meets Grade Level or above, and Masters Grade Level standards.
+The STAAR component of the Student Achievement domain calculation uses a methodology in which scores are calculated based on students' level of performance at Approaches Grade Level or above, Meets Grade Level or above, and Masters Grade Level standards, as reported in the Consolidated Accountability File (CAF).
+See Appendix H for more information.

-STAAR Component-Assessments Evaluated
+STAAR Component-Assessments and Measures Evaluated

-The Student Achievement domain evaluates STAAR (with and without accommodations), STAAR Alternate 2, emergent bilingual students/English learner (EB student/EL) performance measure results (EL Performance Measure), STAAR end-of-course (EOC) assessments, and SAT/ACT results for accelerated testers as described later in this chapter.
+The Student Achievement domain evaluates STAAR (with and without accommodations), STAAR Alternate 2, emergent bilingual student/English learner (EB student/EL) Performance Measure results (using the EL Performance Measure described in Appendix H), STAAR end-of-course (EOC) assessments, and SAT/ACT results for accelerated testers (described later in this chapter).

-STAAR Component-Equivalent Standards for Evaluated Assessments
+STAAR Component-Equivalent Standards for Evaluated Assessments and Measures